-In a medium size bowl combine the powdered sugar, peanut butter, and butter until well incorporated.
+In a medium size bowl combine the powdered sugar, peanut butter, and butter and mix until well incorporated.

 STEP 2: SHAPE SNOWBALLS

-With a small cookie scoop or teaspoon shape dough into 1-inch balls.
-Place on a waxed or parchment paper lined cookie sheet.
-Chill for 30 minutes or until firm.
+With a small cookie scoop or teaspoon shape the dough into 1-inch balls.
+Place on a waxed or parchment paper-lined cookie sheet.
+Chill the peanut butter mixture for 30 minutes or until firm.

 STEP 3: DIP IN MELTED CHOCOLATE

-Next, melt the white candy coating at 50% power for 1 minute, then in 30 second increments in a microwave safe bowl until smooth.
-Dip balls in the chocolate coating all sides, and place on lined cookie sheet to harden.
+Next, melt the white candy coating at 50% power for 1 minute, then in 30-second increments in a microwave-safe bowl until smooth.
+Dip balls in the chocolate coating on all sides, and place on a lined cookie sheet to harden.

 Yes, mix these snowballs up and place them in an airtight freezer container, ziplock or vacuum freezer bag for up to three months.

 Yes, you can use a double boiler, just make sure that you watch the candy melts closely so that they don’t scorch.

 Are you a fan of milk chocolate or dark chocolate and peanut butter?
 Have no fear, you can dip these peanut butter snowballs into your favorite chocolate.
 You can even use semi-sweet chocolate.